Kjellgrenfilip/VTI-Project/README.md

 # Driver Machine Interface

 A project in which a standalone Driver Machine Interface (DMI) is developed.
-The DMI is designed to be used togheter with a simulator made by VTI.
+The DMI is designed to be used togheter with a simulator made by VTI, The Swedish National Road and Transport Research Institute.

 ## Information about QT

-The DMI is implemented in the QT version 6.4 with the addition of the multimedia module.
+The DMI is implemented in QT, version 6.4.
+Additionaly the offical QT multimedia module is required.
 The module can be added to the framework via the included **maintenanceTool**.

 ### How to start the application